neo4j-contrib/neomodel/doc/source/batch.rst

 Batch nodes operations
 ======================

-All batch operations can be executed with one or more node.
-These are carried out in a transaction if one was defined.
+All batch operations can be executed with one or more nodes.

 create()
 --------
+Note that batch create is a relic of the Neo4j REST API.
+Now neomodel uses Bolt it exists for convenience and compatibility and a CREATE query is issued for each dict provided.

 Create multiple nodes at once in a single transaction::

     with db.transaction: